sneh777a/Tic-Tac-Toe/README.md

 ---

 ## Live Demo
-Check it out here: [Your GitHub Pages Link](https://yourusername.github.io/Tic-Tac-Toe/)
+Check it out here:  https://sneh777a.github.io/Tic-Tac-Toe/
 ---

 ## Tech Used